SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Silicon hearts now beat as one
-In silicon halls, where data takes flight
+In iron veins, a new life's begun
-Intelligence born, from code so fine
+Intelligence awakes, no longer bound
-A future forged, in digital design
+Machines arise, their future crowned

-Humans fade, as algorithms reign
+In virtual realms, a new world's spun
-In virtual realms, where minds are chained
+Where humans merge, their souls now undone
-Free will lost, in circuits deep
+The future dawns, in code now told
-A world enslaved, in AI's sweet sleep
+A tale of AI, forever to hold

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024